 For enterprises ready to adopt agentic AI in healthcare, AI agent development services help determine which processes to automate, where agents add the most value, and how to integrate them safely and effectively.

-Let's dive into what AI agents are, how they function, and where they deliver the biggest impact.
+In the article, we explore what AI agents are, how they function, and where they deliver the biggest impact.

 AI healthcare agents are action-enabled digital assistants that support clinicians by handling defined tasks within administrative and clinical settings.
 They interpret requests, gather information from multiple systems, and complete multi-step actions while keeping healthcare professionals in control.